GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 ## Prepare the .env file

-The GitHub repository includes a `.sample.env` file in the respository root directory.
+The GitHub repository includes a `.sample.env` file in the repository root directory.
 Copy this file to `.env`, and popluate the environment variables.

 |Environment variable|Purpose|Example setting|
 |---|---|---|